NadAbiO/IntroSeniales/ISB/Laboratorios/Lab8_ProcesamientoEMG/Procesamiento_EMG.md

 [5] N. M. Sobahi, "Denoising of EMG Signals Based on Wavelet Transform," Asian Transactions on Engineering (ATE ISSN: 2221-4267), vol. 1, no. 5, pp. 17-23, 2011.
 [Online].
 Available: https://www.researchgate.net/publication/267957236_Denoising_of_EMG_Signals_Based_on_Wavelet_Transform [Accessed: May.
 25, 2024]

+[6]
+[7] C. Spiewak, “A Comprehensive Study on EMG Feature Extraction and Classifiers,” Open Access Journal of Biomedical Engineering and Biosciences, vol. 1, no. 1, Feb.
+2018, doi: https://doi.org/10.32474/oajbeb.2018.01.000104.
+‌

 ---